 Significance of Going Concern: The enterprise is normally viewed as a going concern that is, as continuing in operation for the foreseeable future.
-It is assumed that the enterprise has neither the intention nor the necessity of liquidation or curtailing.
+It is assumed that the enterprise has neither the intention nor the necessity of liquidation or curtailing the scale of operations.